arp242/goon/README.md

 ### Will it work for Python, C, Rust, or other languages?
 With some modifications, sure.
-It just focuses on Go for now, as that's what I need, and supporting just one thing with a bunch of assumptions built in keeps things simple.
+It just focuses on Go for now, as that's what I need.
+Supporting just one thing with a bunch of assumptions built in keeps things simple.

 ### Other solutions?
 [Gomote](https://github.com/golang/go/wiki/Gomote) from the Go team, but you can't really run that if you're not a member of the Go team.
-I looked a bit at the code, and didn't seem easy to re-use with my own builders.
+I looked a bit at the code, and didn't seem easy to re-use with my own machines/builders.